-One of the overarching themes of the year is “Polarities,” which often reflects—and hopefully tempers—the often extreme mood swings of ninth graders.
-Literature teachers introduce students to comedy and tragedy; art classes focus on black and white drawings.
-Students study the polarities of the nerve/sense and metabolic systems in anatomy, as well as the moderating influence of the circulatory system.
-Organic chemistry reveals to them how the plant, rooted in the earth but flowering in the air, uses its polarities to create living substances.
+One of the overarching themes of the year is “Polarities,” which reflects—and hopefully tempers—the mood swings of ninth graders.
+Literature introduces students to comedy and tragedy; art focuses on black and white drawings.
+In geology, students study the polarities of glaciers and volcanoes.
+Organic chemistry reveals how plants, rooted in the earth but flowering in the air, use polarities to create living substances.
 In math, students delve into probability and graphing to solve systems of equations.
-One of the highlights of the year is a "whaling" trip; they travel to Mystic Seaport, CT, to the old whalers' district in New Bedford, and to Gloucester, MA for a whale watch, all to deepen students' experience of reading Moby Dick.

 Juniors often feel themselves changing inwardly, but not always intentionally.
-The curriculum challenges the students to consciously grapple with the nature of metamorphosis.
-In the humanities, literature classes offer the students classic, “transformational” journeys —Dante’s Inferno, Wolfram von Eschenbach’s Parzival, Shakespeare’s Hamlet.
+The Waldorf curriculum challenges the students to consciously grapple with the nature of metamorphosis.
+In the humanities, literature classes explore the classic, “transformational” journeys —Dante’s Inferno, Wolfram von Eschenbach’s Parzival, Shakespeare’s Hamlet.
 The history curriculum traces this theme of metamorphosis from the fall of Rome through the rise of Islamic civilization to the development of Western Europe through the Reformation, Renaissance, and Enlightenment.
-The final Botany block includes a week-long field trip to Acadia, where students study the diversity of coastal habitats from sea to summit.
+Projective Geometry, Electricity and Magnetism, and Cell Biology reinforce these themes.
+The final Botany block includes a week-long field trip to Acadia National Park, where students study the diversity of coastal habitats from sea to summit.